Designing a Data quality index.

 - How good overall data quality of this set is?

-- Did data quality improved over the last month?
+- Did data quality improve over the last month?

 - How trustworthy is this data set?